 By doing so, not only you can save money for you and for your loved ones.
 But also, you can get tax exemption up to Rs.
 1.4 Lacs.
 Under section 80C and section 10 of the Income Tax Act, 1961, the government provides deduction on the principal deposited amount as well as earned interest.

 The PPF Interest Rate PPF Interest Rate is compounded annually.
 The government set the interest rate on PPF returns every quarter on the basis of return of government securities.
-Currently, the PPF interest rate of 2019 is 7.9% annually.
+Currently, the PPF interest rate is 7.9% annually.
 As the interest rate on PPF returns is not dependent on stock market performance, the interest rate mostly likely doesn’t t drop by much.
 With such notion attached to it, PPF is one of the best tax-saving as well as investment schemes in India.
 You can calculate the interest you will be able to earn at the end of PPF tenure by using PPF Calculator.

 PPF calculatorPPF calculator is an online tool through which you can calculate the PPF maturity and interest with ease.
 PPF calculator is developed to avoid doing math full of hassles.
 By using PPF calculator, you can easily calculate the interest that you earn by investing in any PPF schemes.
 The calculation done by PPF calculator is 100% accurate and gives detailed information about PPF maturity, interest that you will earn throughout the PPF tenure, and the principal amount you will get once the tenure period ends.
 A simple google search can let you use PPF calculator instantly.